OpenProteinAI/openprotein-docs/src/index.md

 ## Getting started

-This section serves as a guide for users who are new to the OpenProtein.AI platform.
-It provides essential information and step-by-step instructions to help users get acquainted with the platform's capabilities and efficiently set up their accounts.This prepares them to explore the platform's capabilities, perform specific tasks, and leverage the various tools and features provided.
+Explore our platform with detailed documentation and step-by-step instructions to perform specific tasks, and leverage the various tools and features provided.

 ::: {.callout-tip}
 ## New to our platform?
 Here’s how to get started!